gunsugunaydin/FullStack-Photo-Album-Application/README.md

 ## Demo

-Below is a quick demo of the **Photo Album Management Application**.
+Below is a quick demo of the **# FullStack Photo Album Application**.
 The demo is divided into two parts:

 ### Part 1: